dask/dask-blog/_posts/2019-08-09-pairwise-distance.md

 TODO Add this code

 Alternatively we could be a bit clever and write this code using `forall`.
 This is pretty handy as we now no longer need to think about CUDA threads per block.
-There is a caveat though; we need to collapse our `for`-loops into 1 loop.
+There is a caveat though; we need to collapse our `for`-loops into one loop.
 One can do this with a bit of ingenuity.

 ```python
 import math